spotify/lyceum/README.md

 Lyceum uses __externals__ to interact with external systems, externals are thin wrappers around the riemann's external integrations (email, pagerduty, etc.).

-By default lyceum uses the __fake__ mode which wall cause any external interactions to be logged instead of realized.
+By default lyceum uses the __fake__ mode which will cause any external interactions to be logged instead of realized.
 This is what allows the test-cases to verify external effects with `check-externals`.